tempus-ex/docs/README.md

 ## Running

-To run the development server:
+To run the development server...

 ```bash
 npm install